Now, let's consider some examples before you decide what to write about.

 We will discuss your ideas in your brainstorming meeting.

-Check the “Done” box in CounselMore as you complete each task so I'll know you are finished and ready for me to review it.
+Check the “Done” box in CounselMore as you complete each task so I'll know you are finished so I can review it before our meeting.